Treasures of the Incas with Quito & the Galapagos Islands Cruise (Luxury Gold - Summer 2017)

 Welcome to Ecuador.
 On arrival you will be met and taken to your hotel.

 (Relaxed Start) A drive north takes you to the Equatorial Line Monument called 'Middle of the World'.
 Here you get a truly rare experience to stand in both the Northern and Southern Hemispheres simultaneously.
 Visit the Ethnographical Museum, presenting the history of the Indian cultures of Ecuador.
-After lunch at a local restaurant, drive to the historic centre of Quito, a UNESCO World Heritage Site, where you can breathe in the colonial history of Ecuador.
+Drive to the historic centre of Quito, a UNESCO World Heritage Site, where you can breathe in the colonial history of Ecuador.
 Enjoy a guided walk through this culturally diverse city and take a closer look at the heart of the city.
 On the way to San Francisco Square, pass the church of La Compañia, which has the most ornate and richly sculptured façade and interior.
 Afterward, visit one of the oldest streets in Quito, La Ronda.
 In the 1930's painters, poets and writers lived on this street.
-In the evening, enjoy dinner the historic old town at Mea Culpa.(WD)
+In the evening, enjoy dinner the historic old town at Theatrum.(FB / D)

 This morning, fly to Baltra, in the Galapagos Islands, where you will be met and transferred to the Itabaca Channel.
 Take a ferry across the Channel to Santa Cruz Island.
 Board a coach bound for the highlands of Santa Cruz Island, where you’ll learn about the unique highland ecosystems and biodiversity.
 After lunch, travel to El Chato Reserve, one of the best places in the archipelago to see giant tortoises in their natural habitat.
 A short ride takes you to Puerto Ayora where you’ll board the yacht, La Pinta.